volodymyrhudyma/blog/content/blog/react-hooks-uselayouteffect.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to use useLayoutEffect hook in React with simple code examples and compare it to useEffect.
+metaDescription: Learn how to use the useLayoutEffect hook in React with simple code examples and compare it to useEffect.
-teaser: React provides us with a useLayoutEffect hook that can be used to improve our applications in some specific cases, however not everyone is aware of how to use it.
+teaser: React provides us with a useLayoutEffect hook to improve our applications in some specific cases, however not everyone is aware of how to use it.
 It works pretty much the same as useEffect, however they are executed after different...
 date: 2021-05-13T19:54:35.083Z
 ---
-React provides us with a useLayoutEffect hook that can be used to improve our applications in some specific cases, however not everyone is aware of how to use it.
+React provides us with a useLayoutEffect hook to improve our applications in some specific cases, however not everyone is aware of how to use it.

-It works pretty much the same as useEffect, however they are executed after different phases in the rendering cycle of a component.
+It works pretty much the same as useEffect, but they are executed after different stages in the rendering cycle of a component.

-## "useLayoutEffect" Hook
+## The "useLayoutEffect" Hook

-This hook is synchronous, which means that React will wait for all the logic within the hook to complete and executed right after the render phase, but before the changes are drawn into the screen.
+This hook is synchronous, meaning that React waits for all the logic within the hook to complete and execute immediately after the rendering phase, but before drawing the changes on the screen.

 Consider the following example: